We started North Country Advisory because we kept seeing the same pattern.

 In many firms, the most immediate risk is not a formal AI program or a complex technical architecture.
 It is ordinary employees and contractors using public AI tools in browsers, personal accounts, unmanaged devices, and day-to-day workflows that were never designed with AI in mind.

-North Country Advisory focuses on that narrower problem.
+So we focus on that narrower problem.

-We work with small regulated and oversight-sensitive firms that need practical guidance on unmanaged employee use of public AI tools.
+We work with small oversight-sensitive firms that need practical guidance on unmanaged employee use of public AI tools.
 Our role is to help clients understand the exposure, clarify the blind spots, define workable guardrails, and move toward proportionate next steps.

 Where implementation support makes sense, we can help prepare the right handoff to internal teams or external partners.